 All entering students who have previously studied Ancient Greek or Latin will receive placement recommendations from the department.
 Any student wishing to enroll in 300-level Latin must take a Placement Test during New Student Orientation (it is not administered at any other time).
 Placements are our best guess, known to be fallible, subject to discussion, explanation, negotiation.

 The ancient Greek and Latin languages recommend themselves for the interest and importance of their literatures, for the foundation they provide for English grammar and vocabulary, and for the opportunity they offer to study Greek and Roman precedents for later European and American cultures.
 The beginning sequence in Latin is 103-Elementary Latin and 222-Intermediate Latin.
-Students with two or more years of high school Latin should consider 225-Reading Latin.
 The beginning sequence in Greek is 101-Elementary Greek and 222-Intermediate Greek.
 Humanities 101 is strongly recommended to any student of classics and is prerequisite to Classical Mythology (Classics 242) and all 300-level Latin and Greek courses, except for first-year students otherwise eligible for advanced work in Latin or Greek.
 Humanities 102 also focuses on the ancient world.
-The 200-level courses in history, art and archaeology, mythology, and philosophy are entirely in English, and sophomore standing is recommended for these courses.
+The 200-level courses in history, art and archaeology, mythology, and philosophy are entirely in English, and second-year standing is recommended for these courses.

 Ancient Greek: Elementary and Intermediate Greek are concentrated in a year-long sequence (Greek 101-222).
 The two semesters are devoted to learning the elements of inflection, vocabulary and syntax, and to reading gradually more challenging adapted and original passages from ancient Greek authors.
 The text is M. Balme and G. Lawall, Athenaze: An Introduction to Ancient Greek, 2 Vols.
 (Oxford), which aims "to teach you to read ancient Greek as quickly, thoroughly, and enjoyably as possible, and to do so within the context of ancient Greek culture."
 If the class finishes the two volumes before the year's end, the remaining time will be spent reading from some of the following: Homer, Sappho, Anacreon, Herodotus, Sophocles, Euripides, Thucydides, Christian Scriptures.